“Over and Nether”

 A Harper’s Trade

 There was a time when ‘to harp’ meant to speak, when harpers travelled the length and breadth of the country telling stories and singing songs.
-As they travelled, the stories and the songs they carried with them were shaped by the places they went, by the roads they took and by the very wind that blew about them.
-Over the last 15 years Nick been developing a vibrant and exciting style of performance harpers of old would recognize.
+As they travelled, the stories and the songs they carried with them were shaped by the places they went, by the roads they took and by the wind that blew them.
+Over the last 18 years Nick been developing a vibrant and exciting style of performance harpers of old would recognize.
 Drawing deeply from the wellspring of traditional sources, this performance of song and story re-interprets the material for a modern 21st century, with powerful and evocative language and an innovative style of harp playing.

 Collected in the 19th century into a piece of world literature that is considered the national epic of Finland, the Kalevala is a collection of epic poetry reaching back some 5,000 years.
 Beginning with the story of creation itself, and the birth of the singer-magician Väinämöinen, this performance opens up the ancient and elemental world of Finnish mythology woven through a land of long sunless seasons where the Great Bear sleeps, turning the winter in his dreams.
-Not suitable for children under 10 years old, owing to sophistication of language and plot.

 Where the Bear Sleeps

-Telling the story of the stealing of the sun and moon, and their imprisonment in the northern mountain, this piece tells of how Old Väino made his harp of fishbones, and how the mighty smith Ilmarinen swung his hammer to forge a new light for the heavens.
+Telling the story of the stealing of the sun and moon, and their imprisonment in the northern mountain, in this piece Nick tells of how Old Väino made his harp of fishbones, and how the mighty smith Ilmarinen swung his hammer to forge a new light for the heavens.

 The Bitter Berry: Kullervo son of Kalevo

-One of the most important stories in Kalevala, and the inspiration behind Sibelius’ classical music piece of the same name, this is the story of a boy born to be great but who his time after time refused.
+One of the most important stories in Kalevala, and the inspiration behind Sibelius’ classical music piece of the same name, this is the story of a boy born to be great but who is, time after time, refused.
 In many ways the ultimate tragedy, this is a journey of great emotional depth, challenging the belief that all stories end happily ever after.
 But when all is lost, what do we truly have?
 Not suitable for children under 12 years old, owing to content.